yalungtang/mercadolibre-react-express-ssr/README.md

 # MercadoLibre MarketPlace Search

-A Express.js + React.js APP wrapping the MercadoLibre API with Server Side Rendering
+A Express.js + React.js APP wrapping the MercadoLibre API with Server Side Rendering.

+This App uses it's own configuration for SSR, without the use of any opinionated framework, just React's built in capabilities of server side rendering from within Node and Express.

 ## Installation